 The Asian Century

-This influx of international students is increasing the need for student accommodation attached to leading universities in countries such as Australia.
 This market expects a higher quality standard than traditional student housing, but its enhanced ability to pay gives rise to long-term high-yield investments that provide protection against inflation.

 Australian international airports have taken advantage of this, achieving some of the highest EBITDA growth amongst developed economy airports.
 A lack of spare capacity and technological improvements that enable more long-haul direct flights are boosting demand for new infrastructure projects to support this growing demand.